 The White House is walking distance to the Washington Monument and National Mall.
 Be sure to check out the front and the back side of the White House.
 If you want to see the inside, you have to request a tour through a member of congress and all tours are free of charge.
 See the details here.
 This is actually the back of the White House.
 (I feel like this is always the view on tv?)

-According to Wikipedia, there are 179 monuments and memorials in Washington DC.
-Here are 5 don’t miss memorials.
+There are 150+ monuments and memorials in Washington DC.
+Here are 6 don’t miss memorials.

 The National Cherry Blossom Festival happens every year to remember the 1912 gift of 3,000 cherry trees from Mayor Yukio Ozaki of Tokyo to the city of Washington, DC.
 The gift and celebration honor the lasting friendship between the United States and Japan.
 Today the festival takes place over 4 weekends and welcomes more than 1.5 million people.

-The National Archives is open 7 days a week from 10am- 5:30pm and admission is always free.
-You can view the original Constitution, Bill of Rights, and Declaration of Independence!
+The National Archives is open 7 days a week from 10- 5:30pm and admission is always free.
+You can view the original Constitution, Bill of Rights, and Declaration of Independence in the National Archives.

 Have you been to DC?
 Did you know ALL of the Smithsonian museums are free!
 That was such an exciting surprise!
 Check out 50+ cities on the Creating Really Awesome Free trips series!